fabiomarcellusdev/Prompture/templates/docs/START-HERE.md

 When ending a session:
 1. Ask the AI to summarize the session
-2. Save the summary to `ai-docs/context/archived-summaries/MM-DD-YYYY.md`
+2. Create a summary using `prompture summary --create "Description of the session"`
 3. Update `ai-docs/requirements/TASKS.md` with completed items
 4. Run `prompture context --task "Next task"` to prepare for next session